Ballet Mistakes To Try And Avoid

 Pinching the Shoulder Blades Together

-Sometimes in an effort to open up the chest, the dancer opens too wide and the shoulder blades pinch together at the back making a deep line between the shoulder blades.
+Sometimes to open up the chest, the dancer opens too wide and the shoulder blades pinch together at the back making a deep line between the shoulder blades.
 If this happens, the dancer won’t have freedom in her arms and she won’t have any support in the upper spine.
 This also causes the trapezius and the rhomboid muscles in the back to strain.

 Hyperextended Legs

 Some dancers have very hyperextended legs.
-These are legs that almost look as though they are bending backwards when the knees are stretched.
+These are legs that almost look as though they are bending backward when the knees are stretched.
 It sometimes becomes a habit to give in to the hyperextension by letting the knees overstretch and the feet part too much when standing in a closed position.

 Although the hyperextended leg can look very attractive in dance, especially in the arabesque lines, the dancer needs to take care not to overstretch the leg, as they normally tend to have weak external rotator muscles.
 The legs will want to collapse in on themselves when landing from jumps, thus causing the body weight to fall over the knees.
 If hyperextension is not worked with carefully, the joints that maintain the alignment of the legs can be damaged and the dancer could end up with twisted knees or sprained ankles.